Knights of Pen & Paper

 Knights of Pen & Paper is a role-playing video game developed by Behold Studios and published by Paradox Interactive and Seaven Studio.
 It was released on October 30, 2012, for iOS and Android, and on June 18, 2013, for Windows, OS X and Linux (the latter under the name Knights of Pen & Paper: +1 Edition).
 A Nintendo Switch version, entitled Knights of Pen & Paper: +1 Deluxier Edition, was released on May 29, 2018, in North America and Europe and on November 21, 2019, in Japan.
 Similar versions for PlayStation 4 and Xbox One were released on May 29 and May 30, 2018, respectively.

-The game received positive reviews from critics, who cited its originality.

 Gameplay

 Knights of Pen & Paper is a turn-based RPG with the twist that the game itself exists in the imaginations of a group of Dungeons & Dragons-style role-playing game players, who are also shown.
 The player can control not only the players of the in-universe game, but also the Dungeon Master, allowing them to choose which battles to fight.
 The table upon which the in-universe game is being played is also a constant presence.

 Sometimes the role-players will break character and talk amongst themselves informally.
 The game contains many references to 16-bit RPGs.